imAIgene-Dream3D/BEHAV3D/docs/source/plugin_essentials/processing_queue.md

 # 🛒 Processing Queue

 The Processing Queue is the collapsible panel at the bottom of the BEHAV3D EXPLORER dock widget.
-It batches steps from segmentation / tracking / feature extraction / filtering and runs them sequentially per sample, so you can leave a long pipeline running overnight and come back to results in the morning.
+It batches steps from segmentation, tracking, feature extraction, filtering and analysis, and runs them sequentially in canonical pipeline order, so you can leave a long pipeline running overnight and come back to results in the morning.

 ![Processing Queue](../_static/screenshots/processing_queue.png)